Rutuja-Salunke/Breast-cancer-prediction-using-SVM/SVM-Algorithm.md

 Support Vector Machine (SVM) is a supervised machine learning algorithm that can be used for both classification and regression tasks.
 SVM is particularly well-suited for tasks where the goal is to find a hyperplane that best separates data points into different classes.
-Here's an explanation of the key concepts associated with SVM:
+Here's an explanation of the key concepts associated with SVM :

 1. **Objective:**
    - The main objective of SVM is to find a hyperplane in an N-dimensional space (where N is the number of features) that distinctly classifies data points into different classes.
 In a two-dimensional space, this hyperplane is a line; in three dimensions, it becomes a plane, and in higher dimensions, it is referred to as a hyperplane.